eavonius/powerdelivery/environments.markdown

 <br />

 **Tip:** If you will be deploying to many nodes with powerdelivery, save yourself some trouble and create an image using sysprep or another imaging tool that has had this script already run on it.
+Also add a user or group to the *Remote Management Users* PowerShell group.
 This will allow you to provision a new node quickly that is already ready to be deployed to with powerdelivery if you need to scale up your infrastructure.

 <br />